raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 	https://www.googleapis.com/books/v1/volumes?q=Treasure

-This URL breaks up into five parts:
+This URL breaks up into six parts:

 1. The protocol (`https`): We are using the [HTTPS][https] protocol, which is a secure version of HTTP, detailed in [section 2.1.5](#http).
 2. The separator (`://`): A colon and two slashes always follow the protocol and are used to separate the protocol and the host.
+3. The subdomain (`www.`): Not always required.
-3. The host (`\(www.\) ??? googleapis.com`): A host is usually a domain name (this is the case for our url), but it could also be an IP Address.
+4. The host (`googleapis.com`): A host is usually a domain name (this is the case for our url), but it could also be an IP Address.
-4. The path (`/books/v1/volumes`): Everything from the first `/` up to the `?` that starts the query string is the path.
+5. The path (`/books/v1/volumes`): Everything from the first `/` up to the `?` that starts the query string is the path.
 When accessing a web page, often these paths will be hierarchical and include a filename at the end, like `/blog/2014/02/post.html`.
 When making API calls, these paths are the API method that is being called.
 Here, we are searching books.
-5. The query string (`q=Treasure`): is af key-value pair of the form `<key>=<value>`.
+6. The query string (`q=Treasure`): is af key-value pair of the form `<key>=<value>`.
 The query string starts with a `?` and have have multiple key-value pairs that are separated by `&`.
 The key value pairs here are:

 > This URL schema is by no means complete; it encompasses the parts of a URL that are most relevant to API programming.
 For a more complete view, check out [this blog post][url-google] by Google's Matt Cutts, or this exhaustive [Wikipedia entry][url-wikipedia].